magento/devdocs/guides/v2.3/graphql/reference/quote.md

 #### CartItemInterface object {#CartItemInterface}

-The `CartItemInterface` object can contain the following attributes:
+The `CartItemInterface` object can contain the following attributes.

 Attribute |  Data Type | Description
 --- | --- | ---